Benjamin-Lawson23/ad-troubleshooting-tools/README.md

 <h2>1 - Resultant Set of Policy (rsop)</h2>

-Resultant Set of Policy (rsop) is a tool that can be run that will show all of the GPOs that are being applied.
+The Result Set of Policy (RSOP) is a feature in Windows that allows administrators to simulate the resultant policy settings that apply to a user or computer.
+It helps in troubleshooting and understanding how Group Policy settings are being applied in a given environment.</br>

   1. Click on the Start button and type rsop.msc.
 Then press Enter